Day 4: Excursions

 Broaden your urban horizons by day-tripping to outer Brooklyn, the Bronx, and Staten Island.

 1. No trip to New York is complete without baseball.
-But instead of getting yourself in the middle of an inflamed Yankees-Mets debate, head out to Coney Island for a minor-league Cyclones game at MCU Park.
-Tickets are supercheap, with bleacher seats costing $10 and field box seats a mere $15.
-After the game, walk five minutes east along the boardwalk to score more fun on the ball club's namesake roller coaster ($8 per ride), which is open from spring through September.
-For year-round high jinks, watch dolphins flipping, sharks feeding, and walruses blubbering at the New York Aquarium at Surf Avenue and 8th Street ($9.95).
-Grab hot dogs ($4.30 each) at the neon-lit Nathan’s Famous before the 30-minute ride back to midtown on the D, N, Q, or F train.
+But instead of getting yourself in the middle of an inflamed Yankees-Mets debate, head out to Coney Island for a minor-league Brooklyn Cyclones game at MCU Park.
+Tickets are supercheap, with bleacher seats costing $10 and field box seats a mere $17.
+After the game, walk five minutes east along the boardwalk to score more fun on the ball club's namesake roller coaster ($9 per ride), which is open from spring through October.
+For year-round high jinks, watch dolphins flipping, sharks feeding, and walruses blubbering at the New York Aquarium at Surf Avenue and 8th Street ($11.95).
+Grab hot dogs ($4.15 each) at the neon-lit Nathan’s Famous before the 30-minute ride back to midtown on the D, N, Q, or F train.

 3. Plan a Big Apple version of planes, trains, and automobiles: Start by grabbing sandwiches and pastries from the Financier Patisserie in the World Financial Center, then hop on the Staten Island Ferry for free, unobstructed views of the skyline.
 Get off at the Staten Island terminal, make a U-turn, and ride back across the harbor.
-Then subway up the 6 line to the 59th Street tram ($2.50), which will fly you halfway across the East River before plunking you down on Roosevelt Island (a sliver of green that's home to thousands of New Yorkers).
+Then subway up the 6 line to the Roosevelt Island tram at 59th Street ($3), which will fly you halfway across the East River before plunking you down on Roosevelt Island (a sliver of green that's home to thousands of New Yorkers).
 Grab the Red Bus (or just walk north along the water) to explore one of several playgrounds and the huge community garden.
 To take your tourist high even higher, take a crosstown bus on 42nd or 34th Streets to the helipads on the West Side Highway and 30th Street.
-Several operators offer chopper tours, starting with a quick, fifteen-minute ($195 per person at Sightseeing World) spin above the city.
+Several operators offer chopper tours, starting with a quick, fifteen-minute spin above the city ($150 per person at Liberty Helicopters).

 Additional reporting by Candace Taylor